Rabwah: Modern Era

 Before the establishment of Rabwah, the area was barren and was known as Chak Digiyaan.
-The land was leased by the Ahmadiyya community following the migration of most of its members from Qadian and other parts of Indian Punjab, to the newly created nation of Pakistan.
-In June 1948, 1034 acres of land were leased from the government for PKR 12,000.
+The land was bought by the Ahmadiyya community following the migration of most of its members from Qadian and other parts of Indian Punjab, to the newly created nation of Pakistan.
+In June 1948, 1,034 acres of land were bought from the government for PKR 12,000.

-The place where Mirza Basheer-ud-Din Mahmood Ahmad led the first ever prayers became the first ever mosque of Rabwah, the Yadgaar (memorial) Mosque.
+The place where Mirza Basheer-ud-Din Mahmood Ahmad led the first ever prayers became the first mosque of Rabwah, the Yadgaar (memorial) Mosque.
 The first settlements were in camps which were later replaced by buildings constructed of mud.
 The first ever building constructed using concrete was the Mahmood Mosque.
 Electricity was provisioned to the city in 1954.

 Mirza Basheer-ud-Din Mahmood Ahmad relocated to Rabwah on 19th of Sept 1949.
 By that time the population had reached 1,000.
 The first ever Jalsa Salana in Rabwah took place from 15 to 17 April 1949, attended by 17,000 people.